Cache County, Utah: Government and politics

-Cache County is governed by a seven-member county council and also elects eight officials at large.
-As of 2019, all county elected officials were members of the Republican Party.
+Cache County is governed by a seven-member County Council which exercises legislative authority, while the county additionally elects a County Executive who oversees the day-to-day operations of the County.
+Various other offices in the Cache County government are filled by election.
+At the state-level, the county elects eight officials at large.
+As of 2025, all county elected officials were members of the Republican Party.

 Like most of Utah, Cache County is strongly Republican in presidential elections.
 The last time it voted for a Democratic presidential candidate was 1944.
+Unlike most counties dominated by a major college town, Cache County is solidly Republican.